tc39/proposal-built-in-modules/README.md

 We can start off by conventionally enforcing `Object.freeze` on exported Objects from standard library modules.
-If this turns out to be hard to check and enforce a separate proposal can be created to describe automatically freezing prototypes at the module boudary for standard library modules.
+If this turns out to be hard to check and enforce a separate proposal can be created to describe automatically freezing prototypes at the module boundary for standard library modules.

 *Note, the current direction is to freeze module contents thus requiring shimming code to wrap module classes and objects.
-Given some discussion around this point, it may be dropped from the proposal before built in modulesa re added to the standard.*
+Given some discussion around this point, it may be dropped from the proposal before built in modules are added to the standard.*

 ## Module Resolution